Martineau family: Thomas Martineau and family

 Another son, Robert (1798–1870), became a magistrate, town councillor and then Mayor of Birmingham in 1846.
 He married Jane Smith (died 1874).
 He hired John Barnsley to build a mansion in Edgbaston, with a large wing for his mother, who lived there till her death in 1848, and another for his own family.
 Barnsley had already built most of Birmingham's grand Victorian and Edwardian public buildings.

 Their best known child was their sixth, Harriet (1802–1876), the political author and a pioneer sociologist.
 She sometimes stayed with her widowed mother and her brother Robert, including during his mayoral tenure.
 The three of them, and other members of the family, are buried together in the Martineau vault at the Key Hill Cemetery, Birmingham.

 Their seventh child, James (1805–1900), was a religious philosopher and a professor at Manchester New College.
-He was a guest teacher in Liverpool where his sister, Rachel (1800–1876), ran a private girls' school which was attended by Elizabeth Gaskell's daughters.
+He was a guest teacher in Liverpool, where his sister, Rachel (1800–1876), ran a private girls' school which was attended by Elizabeth Gaskell's daughters.
 James's daughter was the watercolourist Edith Martineau (1842–1909).

 Sir Thomas Martineau and family

-Sir Thomas Martineau (4 November 1828 – 28 July 1893) was the son of Robert and Jane Martineau, born on the family estate on Bristol Road, now Martineau Gardens.
-He married Emily Kenrick (1838–1899), whose family was also part of Liberal Birmingham politics.
+Sir Thomas Martineau (4 November 1828 – 28 July 1893) was the son of Robert, Mayor of Birmingham (1846–1847) and Jane Martineau.
+Five successive generations have served as Mayors of the city since the mid 19th century. born on the family estate on Bristol Road, now Martineau Gardens, Birmingham.
+A solicitor, he married Emily Kenrick (1838–1899), whose family was also part of Liberal Birmingham politics.
 Emily was the sister of Florence (1847–1875), whose marriage to Joseph Chamberlain bore a son, Neville, who became prime minister.
 Emily was also the cousin of William Kenrick MP.
+Their daughter, Clara Martineau, became the third woman to serve as a councillor on the Birmingham City Council, representing Edgbaston for 19 years.